HFC-227ea is replacing Halon 1301 as the gaseous fire suppression agent for data processing and electronic equipment.

 While a fire suppression system utilizing HFE-227ea will put out the fire, SuperCORR A will protect and prevent damage to the electronics or avionics caused by exposure to the Hydrogen Fluoride produced as a byproduct during the fire.
 SuperCORR A Mil-L-87177, is also effective in preventing damaging corrosion by atmospheric gases such as Sulfur dioxide (SO2), Nitrogen dioxide (NO2), Hydrogen Sulfide (H2S), Ammonia (NH3), and Chlorine based gases (CL2) in Class III mixed gas tests and fresh or salt water systems.

-We can provide you with a Material Safety Data Sheets, independent laboratory reports, product samples and technical assistance..
+We can provide you with a Material Safety Data Sheets, independent laboratory reports, product samples and technical assistance.

 For more information or advice please telephone us on +44 (0) 20 8281 6370 or use our contact form.

-All of our products are manufactured, supplied and supported by EnviroTech Europe Ltd and are available on short delivery times through our dedicated team of distributors worldwide.
+All products are supplied and supported by EnviroTech Europe Ltd. Manufactured in the United Kingdom and available on short delivery times through our dedicated team of distributors worldwide.

 Share this page: